speechly/speechly/docs/dev/WIX.md

 push-to-talk-button
 ```

-See [Speechly Web Toolkit help](https://speechly.github.io/browser-ui/v1/) for the description of the component's API.
+See [Speechly Web Components help](https://speechly.github.io/browser-ui/v1/) for the description of the component's API.

 ## BigTranscript component